Who knew you could combine cameras with the ocean and get a fantastic outcome rather than drowning a very expensive piece of technology?

 Some of my best and most magical pictures I have taken from my kayak.
-In this article I hope to give you some top tips on how to capture great images from your kayak, where on the Scottish coastline I recommend for capturing stunning pictures and what camera will stand up to the test of the sea.
+In this article I hope to give you some top tips on how to capture great images from your kayak and suggest a few areas of the Scottish coastline where it’s hard not to capture stunning pictures!

 Magic Moments to Capture

 When sea kayaking around the coast of Scotland, exploring the islands and lochs that create one of the best sea kayaking locations in the world, I never fail to find new things to photograph.
 The Scottish coastline can provide an avid photographer with atmospheric landscapes, dramatic lighting and dominating scenery.
 Yet for those just wanting to capture their best holiday moments it can also provide incredible wildlife encounters, fun filled action shots and a wild and beautiful landscape you can remember forever.

 Scotland is an amazingly rich environment for wildlife.
 The sea kayak is a very nature-friendly craft that silently glides through the water, giving you an unlimited pass to hidden coves and islands.
 This makes sea kayaking a great way to capture wildlife up close.